 The most common reward foods are often unhealthy, sugary treats and snacks that can contribute to an unhealthy diet and unhealthy weight gain.

 If food rewards are common in your child’s diet they’ll become desired more and over eaten when they’re available.
 Non-rewards food will be liked less.
 So you guessed it, the child’s preferences will become less and less healthy.

 The food preferences that are gained now will follow us into the future and will determine our chances of maintaining a healthy weight and our development of lifestyle diseases such as diabetes and heart disease.

 Development of an ’emotional eater’

-When children are used to being provided with high sugar, high fat foods whenever they’re faced with physical or emotional pain and these are used to make a child feel better, children can become reliant on treats to help them to regulate their emotions.
+When children are used to being provided with high sugar, high fat foods to make them feel better whenever they’re faced with physical or emotional pain, children can become reliant on treats to help them to regulate their emotions.

 Stress management with food

 “I’m an emotional eater” Have you heard this before?
 Have you said it yourself?
 This is explained by overeating caused by emotion.
 This is when adult’s deal with emotion by eating high fat, high sugar foods.
 It’s very common for Dietitians to work with clients to manage the vicious cycle of emotional eating when addressing overweight and obesity.